Updated on 12 April, 2021

 What considerations are there to take before purchasing an airline ticket?

 Are African countries open and do we need to quarantine?
 There are 54 sovereign countries in Africa and most are open to visitors.
 However the entry requirements vary considerably and are apt to change depending on the situation there, and in the country where you live.
 Furthermore as developments in technology and health evolve we hope that the entry and exit requirements become easier facilitating travel.
-For instance as vaccines become more widespread we hope that a vaccine passport or health card will allow those who are vaccinated to not require PCR (
+For instance as vaccines become more widespread we hope that a vaccine passport or health card will allow those who are vaccinated to not require PCR (Polymerase chain reaction) or NAAT tests (called Nucleic acid amplification tests in the USA).
+However this is not guaranteed.
+It appears that some vaccines may not be so effective against some strains.
+We will not really know if this is the case until some time has passed when a vaccinated population has been exposed to a variant.

 Here are details on some African countries that are welcoming travelers in February 2021.